 Enron Chairman and Chief Executive Officer Kenneth L. Lay said, “This demonstration of support from Dynegy and our lenders and their commitment to work toward a long-term, global solution to Enron’s financial obligations is a major milestone toward successful completion of the merger and will give counter-parties the necessary assurance that our trading operation can continue to fulfill its commitments to our customers.

 As part of a revised merger agreement, Enron and Dynegy have agreed to change the terms of their agreement announced November 9, 2001.
 Shareholders of Enron will receive 0.12 shares of Dynegy stock for each Enron share.
-In exchange, the company stated it has incorporated the historical information contained in Enron’s recent SEC Form 10-Q filing into its due diligence process.
+In exchange, the company stated it has incorporated the historical information contained in Enron’s recent SEC Form 10-Q filing and recent operating performance into its due diligence process.

-The amendment will be effective upon funding, which is expected to occur some time this week.
+The amendment will be effective upon funding, which is expected to occur by mid-December..

 Dynegy Inc. is one of the world’s premier energy merchants.
 Through its global energy delivery network and marketing, trading and risk management capabilities, Dynegy provides innovative solutions to customers in North America, the United Kingdom and Continental Europe.

 Certain statements contained in this press release are forward-looking.
-Although Dynegy and Enron believe these statements are accurate, their businesses are dependent on various regulatory issues, general economic conditions and future trends.
+Although Dynegy believe these statements are accurate, their businesses are dependent on various regulatory issues, general economic conditions and future trends.
 The completion of the transaction is conditioned upon the fulfillment of a number of conditions, and the success of the combination of the two companies will be dependent on a wide range of issues.
 These factors can cause actual results to differ materially from the forward-looking statements that have been made.
 In particular: The benefits that are expected to result from the combination are predicated upon the belief that combining the complementary expertise and resources of Dynegy and Enron will result in increased opportunities and decreased expenses.
 Because of the complexity of the environments in which the two companies operate, there can be no certainty that these benefits will be achieved to the extent expected.

 Significant regulatory approvals are necessary to complete the transaction, including approvals under the HSR Act, the FERC, the SEC and certain state and foreign authorities.
 There can be no assurances that the exemption and approvals will be obtained on a timely basis and on acceptable terms.
 In addition, Dynegy and Enron operate in regulated environments.
 Any significant changes in these regulatory environments could negatively impact the transaction and the combined entity.